udacity/nd101-c2-landmarks-starter/README.md

 If your code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
 If you'd like to use a GPU, you can spin up an instance of your own:

+### Classroom GPU Workspace

+A GPU workspace is available from within the Udacity classroom.
+Make sure you save your notebook and any related files, then click on the "Enable" button next to the GPU hours.

-#### Amazon Web Services
+### Amazon Web Services

-You can use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money, but enrolled students should see a coupon code in their student `resources`.)
+You can also use Amazon Web Services to launch an EC2 GPU instance.

 ## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project rubric.
-Review this rubric thoroughly and self-evaluate your project before submission.
+Your project will be reviewed by a Udacity reviewer against the CNN project rubric (linked in the classroom).
+Review the rubric thoroughly and self-evaluate your project before submission.
 All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission